mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ##### 0:00 start of recording

-**Katagiri**: ... what I mentioned yesterday.
+... what I mentioned yesterday.
 Whatever kind of question you have, this morning I would like to discuss about the subject I mentioned yesterday.

 Do you remember?
 You don't understand?
 Did you have some questions while I was talking about that yesterday?